 Who was she?

 She stood, feeling cramped in the tiny room, and pushed open the door.
 The neighborhood outside wasn’t quite a slum, but wasn’t rich, either.
 It was simply a place where people lived.
-There were enough colors along to street to be welcoming, but enough doors and small rooms to indicate that many who lived here were only a few steps away from the slums.
+There were enough colors along to street to be welcoming, but enough doors and small rooms to indicate that many who lived here were only a few steps away from poverty.

 She walked along the street, careful not to stray too far from the room Vasher had rented.
 She passed trees, admiring several of them, which were in bloom.

 Who was she really?
-What woman was left, when one stripped away the princess and the hatred of Hallandren?
-Both were things that had defined her.
-She hadn’t let herself do many of the things that she’d wanted because she’d known that she had to become something greater.
-Greater than her own impulses; greater than was expected of other women.
-Or, at least, so she’d thought.
+What was left, when one stripped away the princess and the hatred of Hallandren?
+Both were things that had defined her, even if she’d been too controled to let her hatred out very often.

 She was determined.
 That part of her, she liked.
 She’d forced herself to become what was expected.
 She’d worked hard, sacrificing, to obtain her goal.
 Yet, she was also a hypocrite.
 She had insisted on wearing rich dresses to preserve her way of life, even when it had been ostentatious to do so.